-Australia seeks to engage China on future of actor on death row
+Australia seeks to engage China over actor sentenced to death

-SYDNEY (Reuters) - Australia is seeking to engage China on the future of Karm Gilespie, an Australian man sentenced to death for drug trafficking, amid escalating tensions between the countries, Prime Minister Scott Morrison said on Monday.
+SYDNEY (Reuters) - Australia is seeking to engage China over the case of Karm Gilespie, an Australian man sentenced to death for drug trafficking, Prime Minister Scott Morrison said on Monday, amid escalating tensions between the countries.

+Diplomatic tensions between Beijing and Canberra became frayed after Australia called for an international inquiry into the source and spread of the new coronavirus, which emerged in China.

+Gilespie’s was sentenced a court in the southern city of Guangzhou on Wednesday, but it was only reported on Saturday.
+The death sentence for drug smuggling is not uncommon in China, where executions are usually carried out by firing squad.

-Reading a statement in parliament, Morrison said he was sad and concerned for the Australian citizen and said the nation remained irrevocably opposed to the death penalty.
+Reading a statement in parliament, Morrison said he was sad and concerned and Australia remained irrevocably opposed to the death penalty.

 “We advocate consistently for the abolition of the death penalty worldwide by every diplomatic avenue available to us,” Morrison said.